-Pelosi quietly shifts stance on banning lawmakers from trading individual stocks
+Pelosi shifts stance on banning lawmakers from trading individual stocks

 “We’re a free-market economy,” Pelosi told reporters then.
 “They should be able to participate in that.”

-Asked Wednesday about legislation to ban lawmakers from trading stocks, which has gained traction in recent weeks, Pelosi sounded more amenable — albeit far from throwing the full weight of her support behind it — noting that the Committee on House Administration was currently reviewing options members had submitted.
+Asked Wednesday about legislation to ban lawmakers from trading stocks, which has gained traction in recent weeks, Pelosi sounded more amenable — albeit far from throwing her full support behind it — noting that the Committee on House Administration is reviewing options members had submitted.

 “I do believe in the integrity of people in public service.
 I want the public to have that understanding,” Pelosi said.
 “We have to do this to deter something that we see as a problem. … And if that’s what the members want to do, then that’s what we will do.”